Hi, I’m Carly…

 Light + Love + Truth.

 And only now do I feel truly authentic and proud.

 I can be mindful and grateful at the same time as being scared and unwell.

-And you know what, in doing so, I have attracted so many aligned and beautiful friendship.
+And you know what, in doing so I have attracted so many aligned and beautiful friendships.

-Thus this is the path I try my best to mindfully navigate, desperately hoping of course that it does get easier, because I have to tell you that there is a basic requirement and level of health one does absolutely need to be at to even function within the world.
+Thus this is the path I try my best to mindfully navigate, desperately hoping of course that it does get easier, because I have to tell you that there is a basic requirement and level of health one does absolutely need to be at to even function within the world, let alone thrive.
 Mostly I have never been at this basic level, and certainly currently I am far from it.
+And it is hard.

 I willingly implement ALL the tools I have learnt over the past decades in order to help me stay afloat, however, in the spirit of full transparency I do have to express how much I need medical/physiological help – and always have – to unravel these complex conditions.
 (Labels often mean little in reality but for the sake of ease, I am mainly dealing with ME, CFS, Autoimmune Disease, Lyme, Adrenal insufficiency, Immune dysfunction, Parvo Virus, POTS + Hyper-Mobility + Mild Lupus.)

-Because, let get real, life with a severe chronic long term illness (I am currently at year 22) is hugely devastating and impacting.
-When illness consumes every single second of your day, when it limits life quality so dramatically and consistently without reprieve (and many people under-estimate how much it really does in my case), when dreams have remained just that, when normal life trajectories have not occurred, when the symptoms and exhaustion are beyond heavy and dangerous even, and mostly when the medical professional have nothing to offer, and when you have no idea if/when things will ever change – then it is actually beyond belief.
+Because life with a severe chronic long term illness (I am currently at year 22) is hugely devastating and impacting.
+For, when illness consumes every single second of your day, when it limits life quality so dramatically and consistently without reprieve (and many people under-estimate how much it really), when dreams have remained just that, when normal life trajectories have not occurred, when the symptoms and exhaustion are beyond heavy and dangerous, when the medical professional have little to offer, and when you have no idea if/when things will ever change – then it is actually beyond belief.

 This is reality as it stands.